KerfuffleV2/ggml-sys-bleedingedge/README.md

 Automatically generated documentation: https://docs.rs/ggml-sys-bleedingedge/

+## Features

+There is now experimental support for compiling with BLAS.

+Available features:

+- `n_k_quants` - Disables building with k_quant quantizations (i.e. Q4_K)
+- `no_accelerate` - Only relevant on Mac, disables building with Accelerate.
+- `use_cmake` - Builds and links against the libllama using cmake.
+- `cublas` - Nvidia's CUDA BLAS implementation.
+- `clblast` - OpenCL BLAS.
+- `openblas` - OpenBLAS.
+- `metal` - Metal support, only available on Mac.

+Enabling any of the BLAS features or `metal` implies `use_cmake`.
+You will need a working C++ compiler and cmake set up to build with this feature.
+Due to limitations in the llama.cpp cmake build system currently, it's necessary to build and link against libllama (which pulls in stuff like `libstdc++`) even though we only need GGML.
+Also, although we can build the library using cmake there's no simple way to know the necessary library search paths and libraries: we try to make a reasonable choice here but if you have libraries in unusual locations or multiple versions then weird stuff may happen.

 ## Limitations

-GGML recently added support for GPU offloading via CUDA and OpenCL.
-At the moment, it's not possible to take advantage of that with this crate.
-I have plans to support this in the future via feature flags but it may be a while before that actually happens.
+The project has a slow, irresponsible person like me maintaining it.
+This is not an ideal situation.

 ## Credits

 ### GGML

-The `ggml.c` and `ggml.h` files are distributed under the terms of the MIT license.
+The files under `ggml-src/` are distributed under the terms of the MIT license.
+As they are simply copied from the source repo (see below) refer to that for definitive information on the license or credits.

 Credit goes to the original authors: Copyright (c) 2023 Georgi Gerganov